 Noise monitoring

-Noise monitoring is essential for anyone who care about their guests and neighbors.
-With Minut's noise monitoring mode, you get notified if guests have been too loud for a longer period of time.
-Minut provides all the tools necessary for you to adjust settings appropriate for your property.
+Noise monitoring is essential for anyone who cares about their guests and neighbors.
+With Minut's noise monitoring mode, you get notified if guests have been too loud for a longer time.
+Minut provides all the tools necessary to adjust settings appropriate for your property.

 How does it work?

-If the noise goes over the threshold set, you and your team members will receive a push notification to your phone.
+If the noise exceeds the threshold set, you and your team members will receive a push notification to your phone.
 You can read more about Noise monitoring and the event flow here.

 What thresholds should I use?